Bobcat Stalking Birds at Sequoyah National Wildlife Refuge

-I parked on the auto tour road near Tuff Pond.
-The Bobcat was on the north side of the road.
-I had my camera and lens resting on a bean bag draped over the open window of my pickup.
+I photographed this from my pickup along the auto tour road near Tuff Pond.
+I rested my camera on a bean bag over the open window to keep the setup steady without a tripod.

 Gear Used: